Practical support around key areas to tackle sexual harassment and bullying at work

 What are harassment and bullying behaviours?

-Harassment and bullying may be against one or more people and may involve single or repeated incidents ranging from extreme forms of intimidating behaviour, such as physical violence, to more subtle forms such as ignoring someone.
-It can often occur without witnesses, and takes place in face-to-face interactions, as well as online.
+Harassment and bullying may be against one or more people and may involve single or repeated incidents across a wide spectrum of behaviour, ranging from extreme forms of intimidation, such as physical violence, to more subtle forms such as ignoring someone.
+It can occur without witnesses, and takes place in face-to-face interactions, as well as online.
 Examples include:

 - unwanted physical contact